AndreRatzenberger/schwarm/README.md

    response = Schwarm(interaction_mode='stop_and_go').quickstart(stephen_king_agent, input)
    ```

    Let your agent system loose!
-Don’t worry about losing all your money—this quickstart configuration will ask for your approval before performing any money-consuming task.
+Don’t worry about losing all your money... this quickstart configuration will ask for your approval before performing any money-consuming task.

 ---